A Test of the News: Objectives

-The occasion was the widespread doubt about media coverage, which was to be verified by an empirical study:There is today a widespread and a growing doubt whether there exists such an access to the news about contentious affairs.
+The occasion was the widespread doubt about media coverage, which was to be verified by an empirical study:There is today a widespread and growing doubt whether there exists such an access to the news about contentious affairs.
 This doubt ranges from accusations of unconscious bias to downright charges of corruption, from the belief that the news is coloured to the belief that the news is poisoned.
 On so grave a matter evidence is needed. (p.
 1)The New York Times was chosen because it was the most influential newspaper, because it had the ability to investigate, because the technical editing of the news was admirable, the index facilitated systematic study, it was easily accessible and it was one of the greatest newspapers in the world.
 The Russian Revolution had been chosen as a subject, because it was so significant and aroused the passions that put the objectivity of the reports most to the test.

 The question to be answered was:... whether the reader of the news was given a picture of various phases of the revolution which survived the test of events, or whether he was misled into believing that the outcome of events would be radically different from the actual outcome.The study was devoted to seven periods of time and, in retrospect, to undisputed main events.
 For each time period, the main tendency of press coverage is worked out.